MaxPoon/Leetcode/README.md

 # Leetcode

-My solutions to the algorithm and SQL questions on leetcode.
+My solutions to the algorithm, shell and SQL questions on leetcode.